Six's thermometer

 A maximum–minimum thermometer.
 The scales are Fahrenheit on the inside of the U and Celsius on the outside.
 The current temperature is 23 degrees Celsius, the maximum recorded is 25, and the minimum is 15; both read from the base of the small markers in each arm of the U tube.
 The bulbs are hidden by a plastic housing.

 Six's maximum and minimum thermometer is a registered thermometer that can record the maximum and minimum temperatures reached over a period of time, for example 24 hours.
 It is used to record the extremes of temperature at a location, for instance in meteorology and horticulture.
 It was invented by the British scientist James Six, in 1780; the same basic design remains in use.

 It is also commonly known as a maximum–minimum, minimum–maximum, maxima–minima or minima–maxima thermometer, of which it is the earliest practical design.

 The thermometer indicates the current temperature, and the highest and lowest temperatures since the last reset.
+It is an early type thermometer able to record both minimum and maximum daily temperatures.

+The Six's thermometer cannot measure temperatures below -38.8 °C due to the solidification of mercury at this temperature.
+Although this is not an issue in most inhabited places, it can be one in particularly cold places, where thermometers using different liquids should be used to record these lower temperatures, such as a Rutherford-type minimum thermometer.